FlawlessPT/yellow-project/README.md

   - Sign in email / password (Mobile App);
   - Recover password process (Mobile App and Backoffice);
   - Authentication using github provider (Mobile App);
+  - Logout (Mobile App and Backoffice);
+  - Update user account (Mobile App);
   - Initial Back Office automatically generated from supabase database schema (customizations may be needed for each case);
   - Base pipelines (customizations may be needed for each case, for now deployment phase only considers Back Office Web App);

 ## Goals